ChipFlow/example-socs/README.md

  - Ensure you have [Poetry installed](https://python-poetry.org/docs/#installation).
  - Ensure you have Docker (or podman) available, which is used for the [dockcross](https://github.com/dockcross/dockcross) builds.
+ - If you want to use a board, ensure you have openfpgaloader
+  - macOS: `brew install openfpgaloader`
  - Clone this repository to your local environment.
  - Run `make init` to install the dependencies.